 Dental Veneers are designed to transform your smile by hiding any imperfections on your teeth.
 Veneers are a cosmetic treatment that delivers an aesthetically pleasing look, and these are one of the main reasons why patients opt for veneers.
-It’s also a great option should you experience discolouration, gaps, and chips.
+It’s also a great option should you experience discoloration, gaps, and chips.

 How Are Dental Veneers Fitted?